-About CBA for 78th
+About CBA for 78

 We are a coalition working to ensure that community comes first in the development of the 78th neighborhood.
-The 78 is a multi-billion-dollar development by the company Related Midwest, meant to be Chicago's artificial 78th community area.
+The 78 is a multi-billion-dollar development by the Related Midwest, meant to be Chicago's 78th community area.
 This development will dramatically reshape land use, housing, transportation, and the surrounding built environment.

-Putting Community First
+Putting All Chicagoans First

 We are a coalition committed to putting community first in the development of the 78th neighborhood one of Chicago’s newest, multi-billion-dollar development areas.
+The development is surrounded by communities of color built by working class families who have invested in the south and southwest side for generations.
+These families deserve to stay in place and continue to thrive for generations to come.

-Why the 78th Matters
+Why the 78 Matters

-This development will reshape land use, housing, transportation, and the local economy for all of Chicago.
+The 78 represents the many ways private development is done wrong in Chicago, the private sale of the land to an international developer, how the land went from one alder to another, and how community input is not required for private development.This development will reshape land use, housing, transportation, and the local economy for all of Chicago.
 Without strong protections, projects of this scale always accelerate gentrification and displacement.

 Who Is Impacted

 Historically low-income communities of color including Chinatown, Bronzeville, and Pilsen whose residents already face rising rents, property taxes, and real estate speculation that threaten their ability to stay and thrive.
+Local small businesses serving residents will also face higher rents and be displaced.

 Our Concerns